Bárbara Domingos: 2023

+2024

 Domingos began her 2024 season by competing at the Grand Prix in Thiais.
 She finished 10th in the all-around after dropping her apparatus in two routines and qualified for two event finals.
 At the World Cup in Sofia, she finished in 17th place and did not qualify for any finals.

 At the 2024 Pan American Championships, Domingos defended her all-around title.
 She and the rest of the Brazilian gymnasts also won another team title.
 In the apparatus final, she won another gold in hoop and two silvers in clubs and ribbon.
 She said the competition served as preparation for the upcoming 2024 Summer Olympics.
+After that, she competed at the World Challenge Cup in Cluj-Napoca and won a bronze medal in the ribbon final.

 At the 2024 Olympic Games in Paris, she became the first Brazilian to qualify for the final of the rhythmic gymnastics individual all-around after finishing 8th in the qualifying round.
 She was the only gymnast from the Americas in the final.
 During the final, she struggled with her first routine, hoop, including letting it fall of the podium at the end of her exercise.
 She also became entangled with the ribbon at the beginning of her ribbon routine.
 However, her other two routines were stronger.
 She said that despite the mistakes, she was proud to be one of the top ten gymnasts.

+2025

+In 2025, she competed at the Portimão World Challenge Cup, taking 9th place in all-around.
+At the Pan American Championships, she won silver in the all-around, as well as silver in the team competition.
+In the apparatus finals, she won silver with ball and clubs and bronze medals in hoop and ribbon.
+In June, she won the Brazilian all-around title in front of Geovanna Santos.
+The next month, she competed at the Milan World Cup and qualified to three apparatus finals.
+She finished 6th in ball and 7th in both the hoop and ribbon finals.

+In August, she represented Brazil, alongside Geovanna Santos, at the 2025 World Championships in front of her home crowd.
+Together with the senior group, they took 4th place in the team competition.
+She also finished in 9th place in the all-around final.

+2026

+In April, Domingos competed at the Tashkent World Cup, taking 14th place in the all-around.
+She qualified to the ball and clubs finals, finishing 8th in both.
+At the Baku World Cup, she took 17th place in the all-around.
+In June, she represented Brazil at the 2026 Pan American Championships in Rio de Janeiro alongside Maria Eduarda Alexandre and Geovanna Santos.
+They won gold in the team competition, and Domingos won another gold in the all-around.

+In July, she competed at the Milan World Cup and took 10th place in the all-around.

+Personal life

+In early January 2026, she announced that she got engaged to her boyfriend, Eduardo Balzer.